 Thinking the gal might be contemplating starting a campfire, I told her I had some newspapers under my car seat.
-With puzzled look and gracious smile she replied, “Thank you.
+With a puzzled look and gracious smile, she replied, “Thank you.
 Don’t worry about it.”
 The pretty party goer quickly scampered away to her bus.

 The atmosphere was lively yet somber.
 Clinking spoons and forks hitting cheap porcelain plates could be heard throughout the room.
-Trying to liven up my own dampened spirits I ordered ‘Pigs in a Blanket’.
-The breakfast fare was a favorite at Leroy’s.
-Still is.
+Trying to liven up my own dampened spirits, I ordered "Pigs in a Blanket”.
+Breakfast fare at Leroy's was a favorite.
+It still is.

-Somewhere around 2 a.m. after consuming ample dessert at Flapjack Jim's, our basically mundane graduation party ended without incident under inclement weather.
-We were bloated from excess eating and also very tired from doing nothing.
+Somewhere around 2 a.m., after consuming ample dessert at Flapjack Jim's, our basically mundane graduation party ended without incident under inclement weather.
+We were bloated from excess eating and also tired from doing nothing.

-By the end of summer I’d wised up considerably where street smarts are concerned.
+By the end of summer I’d wised up considerably where street smarts were concerned.

-I’m sure that crumpled newspaper under my driver’s seat would’ve worked just fine.
-Why she didn’t accept it will always remain a mystery?
+The crumpled newspaper under my driver’s seat would’ve worked just fine.
+Why she didn’t accept it will always remain a mystery.